-To become a registered nurse, you will need to earn a bachelor’s of science in nursing degree (Click here for schools that offer BS in Nursing) from an accredited college or university.
+To become a registered nurse, you will need to earn a Bachelor of Science in Nursing degree (Click here for schools that offer BS in Nursing) from an accredited college or university.
 This will take you around eight semesters, or four years if you are a full time student.
-However, if you opt to take your courses online and do your hands on work in a local hospital or clinic, you may be able to fast track your education and graduate sooner so that you can enter the work force.
+However, if you opt to take your courses online and do your hands on work in a local hospital or clinic, you may be able to complete your education requirements sooner, allowing you to enter the work force much earlier.

 Now that you know a little bit about the career of a registered nurse and what kind of education is required to obtain a position in this career field, you should be able to decide if this is a good career fit for you.
 If you think you would excel as a registered nurse, you should speak with a guidance counselor at a school of your choice.
 You will be so glad that you did!